Welcome to our 100 part series on the history of British Airways and its predecessor airlines.

-18. Willie Walsh, the combative former CEO of BA and now CEO of its parent company, IAG.
+18. Willie Walsh, the combative former CEO of BA and now CEO of its parent company, International Airlines Group.

-17. How BA’s British Identity has evolved over time.
+17. From overtly promoting its Britishness to positioning itself as a global carrier, how BA’s British Identity has evolved over time.

 16. One of the darkest moments in British sporting history, the Munich Air Disaster of 1958.